We’ve all seen those lists of the world’s ‘Top 10 converting websites’ and thought ‘what could I do to get my site to those stratospheric levels?’.

 Conversion Rate = Number of Sales / Number of Visits

-In other words, if your store is visited 100 times & 5 of those visits ends in a sale, you have a 5% conversion rate.
+In other words, if your store is visited 100 times and 5 of those visits ends in a sale, you have a 5% conversion rate.

 Why “Conversion Rate” Isn’t the Answer to All Your Problems